cs421sp25-homework/team-06/docs/roadmap.md

   - [ ] “As a trip participant, I want to receive notifications when itineraries get updated so that I can participate in collaboration on time and stay informed about changes.”
   - [ ] “As a user, I want to sync my itinerary with other calendar apps, so that I can receive reminders for my scheduled activities.”
   - [ ] “As a user, I want to keep a log of my trip history and archive or delete my previous trip plans, so that I can keep an organized dashboard.”
-  - [ ] “As a user, I want to access detailed information for each destination (e.g., key attractions, local tips) so that I can make informed travel decisions without the need for user reviews.”
+  - [ ] "As a user, I want to search and mark key locations (restaurants, attractions, hotels, gas stations) on a map so that I can plan my travel route. "

 * **Nice-to-Have Features:**

   - [ ] “As a group member, I want visual indicators (color or user avatars) to identify who picked the location, ensuring transparent collaboration.”
   - [ ] “As a trip participant, I want to receive a daily notification with the weather forecast and itinerary summary so that I can prepare accordingly for the day’s activities.”
+  - [ ] “As a user, I want to access detailed information for each destination (e.g., key attractions, local tips) so that I can make informed travel decisions without the need for user reviews.”

 ---